sucharita1/Pewlett-Hackard-Analysis/README.md

-# Pewlett-Hackard-Analysis
+# Silver-Tsunami-Analysis
 Migrate an employee database previously on Excel and VBA to SQL for Pewlett Hackard, a technology company and applying data  modelling, engineering, analysis skills on the database to handle an upcoming silver tsunami.

-## Overview of the Pewlett-Hackard-Analysis
+## Overview of the Silver-Tsunami-Analysis
 Bobby is an HR Analyst in Pewlett-Hackard.
 As baby boomers are retiring at a rapid pace so we need to help Bobby and his manager in the following tasks.
 * Migrate data in CSV format into SQL tables
 * Determine number of employees retiring per title so that the position can be filled soon.